dataproofer/Dataproofer/README.md

 ```

 Generally, to run a test, you are going to want to loop over each row and do some operations on it — counting cells and using conditionals to detect unwanted values.

+#### Helper Scripts
+Helper scripts help you test and display the results of Dataproofer tests.
+These are a small set of functions we've found ourselves reusing.

++ isEmpty: detect if a cell is empty
++ isNumeric: detect if a cell contains a number
++ stripNumeric: remove number formatting like "$" or "%"
++ percent: return a number with a "%" sign

+For more information, please see the full `util` [documentation](https://github.com/dataproofer/dataproofertest-js/blob/master/DOCUMENTATION.md#util)

 ### Troubleshooting a test that won't run
 Tests are run inside a try catch loop in `src/processing.js`.
 You may wish to temporarily remove the try/catch while iterating on a test.